cloudsftp/Masterarbeit/symbolic-regions/README.md

 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh
 ```

-Once you ran this installer, the command `cargo` should be available
+Once you run this installer, the command `cargo` should be available

 ## Executing